MartinTschechne/ML4H2020/README.md

 ## Project 1 - ECG Time Series
 Classifying ECG signals of the [MIT-BIH Arrhythmia Dataset](https://www.physionet.org/physiobank/database/mitdb/) and the [PTB Diagnostic ECG Database](https://www.physionet.org/physiobank/database/ptbdb/) by Recurrent Neural Networks and make use of Transfer Learning techniques in order to improve predictive performance.

-For more details about the project have a look at the `README.md` in the project directory `/ECG-time-series`.

 **Results**

 |Models          |MIT-BIH<sup>*</sup>|PTBDB<sup>*</sup>|PTBDB<sup>°</sup>|PTBDB<sup>&dagger;</sup>|